MartSpeed/codingwithanthony-mysql/basic_query.md

-# basic query for company database
+# mySQL basic query for company database

 - [x] find all employees